pjeyarat/SONiC/doc/acl/ACL-High-Level-Design.md

 Validation: on create validate table type.
 #### 3.1.3.3 Acl Rule Create or Delete
 ACL Rules are stores under ACL_RULE_TABLE:* keys in App DB.
 On ACL_RULE_TABLE update in the App DB AclOrch::doAclRuleTask() will be called to process the change.
 On table create AclOrch will verify if the rule already exists (using rule_id) creating of the rule which already exists will be processed as update.
 Regular create or delete will update the internal class structures and appropriate SAI objects will be created or deleted.
-Validation: make sure the table exists, the list of match criterias is valid and fits the table, the list of actions is valid.
+Validation: make sure the table exists, the list of match criteria is valid and fits the table, the list of actions is valid.
 ### 3.1.4 SAI Redis
 No updates in Phase 1.
 ### 3.1.5 SAI DB